Smudgge/SmUtility/README.md

 ## Commands

+> Keep in mind, if you are using Luckperms, you can do `/lpv` with velocity

 | Default Command       | Default Permission                           | Usage                                           |
 |-----------------------|----------------------------------------------|-------------------------------------------------|
 | `/smutility` | `smutility.info` | Displays the current version and infomation about the plugin |